-The following results are obtained by considering the size of the clusters and neglecting the fluctuations in nucleon positions, thereby enabling complete isolation of the effects arising from the geometric configuration.
+The analytical results are obtained by considering the size of the clusters and neglecting the fluctuations in nucleon positions, thereby enabling complete isolation of the effects arising from the geometric configuration.
 Figure~\ref{Fig:corr}(a) shows the dependence of the normalized symmetric cumulant NSC$(3,\ 2)$ on the parameters $D_1$ and $D_2$.
 When $D_1$ is relatively small, NSC$(3,\ 2)$ is positive, corresponding to the $\alpha + \mathrm{^{16}O}$ configurations.
-As $D_1$ increases, NSC$(3,\ 2)$ becomes negative, corresponding to the $5\alpha$ configurations.
-There exists a structure phase boundary where NSC$(m,\ n)$=0 with $k \approx 3$, and another structure phase boundary is the line with $k=1/3$ where $\varepsilon_{2}=0$.
-The correlation observable NSC(3,2) demonstrates pronounced sensitivity to nuclear structure effects induced by symmetry-driven geometric reorganization in many-body systems.
+While NSC$(3,\ 2)$ becomes negative as $D_1$ increases, corresponding to the $5\alpha$ configurations.
+There exists a structure phase boundary where NSC$(3,\ 2)=0$ with $k \approx 3$, and another structure phase boundary is the line with $k=1/3$ where $\varepsilon_{2}=0$.
+The correlation observable NSC$(3,\ 2)$ demonstrates pronounced sensitivity to nuclear structure effects induced by symmetry-driven geometric reorganization in many-body systems.
 Therefore, we can determine the configuration of $^{20}$Ne by the sign of the normalized symmetric values.
-Additionally, we observe that the NSC$(3,\ 2)$ is not directly related to the absolute values of $D_1$ and $D_2$ but is related to the ratio $k$, because the NSC$(3,\ 2)$ represents the correlation between different components of eccentricity.
-To meet the rms radius requirements, we present the dependence of NSC$(3,\ 2)$ on the ratio $k$ for the physical points on the red solid line in Fig.~\ref{Fig:rms} and the regions corresponding to the most distinctive features of the $\alpha + \mathrm{^{16}O}$ configuration or $5\alpha$ configuration are marked, respectively, as shown in Fig.~\ref{Fig:corr}(c).